 To ensure the framework’s global applicability, the IDG Survey opens up co-creation to more voices in a well-structured, inclusive and truly global dialogue that will shape the future of the IDG Framework.

 The global study of transformational skills for sustainable development ”Global Framework Process” is led and coordinated by IDG Inner Development Goals AB (svb) registered by organization number: 559314-0675 in Sweden.
-Inner Development Goals (IDGs) is a not for profit and open-source initiative owned to 100% by the Oak Island Foundation, a not for profit foundation in Sweden.
+Inner Development Goals (IDGs) is a not for profit initiative owned to 100% by the Oak Island Foundation, a not for profit foundation in Sweden.

 The responsibility for the ethical conduct and data handling lie with the IDGs.
 Executive Director Jan Artem Henriksson and Head of Research Co-creation, Dr. Fredrik Lindencrona, Phd lead this effort.